 All the big company news of the day with Financial Times deputy companies editor Daniel Thomas and Share Radio's senior analyst Ed Bowsher.

 A New Year means a new diet for many, but some of the most popular food fads may be causing more harm.
 To separate fact from fiction and get the scientific verdict Georgie was joined by nutritionist Dr Sarah Schenker.

-This week financial heavyweights Lindsay Cook and Vix Leyton enter the ring to fight for your rights in the financial world.
-We take on property, particularly the mortgage market and exorbitant fees and deliver the Sucker punch to the Stamp Duty pass.
+This week financial heavyweights Lindsay Cook and Andy Webb from Be Clever with Your Cash enter the ring to fight for your rights in the financial world.
+They take on what exactly is going on with credit card rates and how can we avoid the hikes on interest.
+They also deliver the Sucker punch to direct debits.

 STEM industries are set to grow at twice the national rate, according to a new 'Jobs of the Future' report.
 But with increased pressure on the sector to attract more women, they currently only make up just 19% of the workforce.
 Share Radio's Tom Hill spoke to energy research engineer Claire Canning to see what it's like for women in the STEM industries.